AI Gone Rogue, or AI Governance Gone Missing?

 Before any AI agent is connected to live files, databases, email, or business systems, a director should be able to answer yes to all of the following.

-• Have we reviewed exactly which credentials, tokens, and system connections the agent can reach?
+- Have we reviewed exactly which credentials, tokens, and system connections the agent can reach, and confirmed a Data Processing Agreement is in place with every vendor whose platform it can access personal data through?

 If the answer to any of these is no, or "I am not sure," that is where the work begins.